git-pull/website/blog/2018/01/technical-screening.rst

 the applicant a chance to fill in the blank if they know something, or could learn it.
 This avoids false negatives.

-I am going to be stern on this - as of 2018, there's *zero* respect for programmers in interviews.
+I am going to be stern on this: as of 2018, there's *zero* respect for programmers in interviews.
 Companies aren't helping us help them.
 To me, programming is an honorable trade, and the duties need to be recognized for how challenging they are, and the career path deserves more dignity and respect than it's currently getting.

-Outsiders truly underestimate the rigors of this trade.
-I think this is true for any trade.
-We make it look easy.
-We take these photos at work of us smiling at these startups like we're in paradise.
-Are we really happy inside?
-Or are we really hurting ourselves by our values conflicting with what's really happening.
-When we create false social proofs of success and survivorship bias, it cheapens the trade.
-It's psychologically unhealthy.
-It gets us further away from righting the course of things - and getting back to hacking.

 .. _concurrent.futures: https://docs.python.org/3/library/concurrent.futures.html
 .. _multiprocessing: https://docs.python.org/3/library/multiprocessing.html